top of page

 3. Voice Input Support: Proposed audio input options for frequent data-entry fields to reduce manual workload.

-4. High-Contrast Mode: Implemented a Black & White high-contrast theme to meet WCAG 2.1 colour contrast standards, enhancing text legibility for users with low vision, glare sensitivity, or challenging lighting conditions.
+4. High-Contrast Mode: Implemented a Black & White high-contrast theme to meet WCAG 2.1 colour contrast standards, enhancing text legibility for users (employees) with low vision, glare sensitivity, or challenging lighting conditions.

 5. Motor Accessibility: Increased button sizes to support aged employees with motor impairments, reducing interaction errors.